MartinaNyberg/GEC-swedish/README.md

 1. Machine Translation
 2. Language Model scoring

-This project utilizes several resources that needs to be downloaded and/or installed, see below.
+This project utilizes several resources that need to be downloaded and/or installed, see below.
 ### Requirements
 - The SweLL gold corpus (Request access at: https://spraakbanken.gu.se/en/projects/swell)
 - The news portion of the Swedish Culturomics Gigaword Corpus corpus between the years 2010-2015 (https://spraakbanken.gu.se/resurser/gigaword)